QQI Level 5 Permaculture 5N1553 Assignment Example Ireland

 Advising a Client to Make Choice for Implementation of Permaculture Design for his Farm by Using Maps

-The students must carry out his task and responsibilities as the permaculture designer for a client to help him with the farm design and mapping of location.
+The students must carry out their tasks and responsibilities as the permaculture designer for a client to help him with the farm design and mapping of location.
 After the completion of this work, a project report needs to be prepared by them.

 First, you need to collect the maps of the site where the base map is used before developing the site.
 For growing crops the spots and locations with the most amounts of sunlight and shade need to be chosen with the help of a sun map.